SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerAbinit.md

 ```
 We probably expect this to take a little bit longer than before, since we have added another step to our analysis.

 Once the run is finished, check that everything went properly.
-If problems are detected, launch Maker again.
+If problems are detected, launch MAKER again.
 ```
 maker_check_progress.sh
 ```